0% Financing Available

 Entrust Your Water Heater to the Professionals

 If doing periodic maintenance isn’t your ideal way of spending free time, consider signing up for Horizon Plumbing Services’ Water Heater Protection Plan.
 This worry-free program includes an annual water heater checkup with flush and clean, preferred customer pricing, an annual whole-house plumbing inspection, and more.
 Our total protection plan even comes with free unit replacement if your existing water heater can’t be repaired.
-For more information on how Horizon’s experienced, licensed professional plumbers can make things easier for you around the house, contact us or call 817-790-9595.
+For expert water heater repair and information on how Horizon’s experienced, licensed professional plumbers can make things easier for you around the house, contact us or call 817-790-9595.